 Students will learn the art of straightening steel.
 The students will gain practical experience repairing dents and damage to the body of vehicles using various methods.
-They will then be introduced to aluminum replacement and repair on vehicle exterior panels.
+They will then review aluminum replacement and repair on vehicle exterior panels.
 Will learn about interval safety components including air bags, seat belts, and other related safety components.
 Students will learn how to troubleshoot repairs on various types of plastics and composites according to industry standards.
-They will be trained in proper methods, processes, and use of bonding adhesives for plastics.
 Students will also learn about the different types of glass used in vehicles.
 They will gain practical experience in the removal and installation of stationary and movable glass.
 Students will learn how to troubleshoot repairs on various types of plastics and composites as they relate to industry standards.
-They will train on proper methods, processes and the use of bonding adhesives for plastics.
 Tasks will include actual repairs, prepping and priming the various plastics used on today's vehicles.